cloudfoundry-incubator/kubecf/doc/architecture/decisions/0002-git-commit-messages.md

 We need to improve the quality of the git commit messages so developers can easily understand the context of the proposed changes, throughout a concise and consistent message in order to avoid lengthy code reviews and project long term maintainability.

-Also, a good and structured message will support the automation of the releases notes or at least reduce the burn of it.
+Also, a good and structured message will support the automation of the releases notes or at least reduce the effort to have it.

 ## Decision